 Grumman Mallards are still flying today, with many of the original airframes refitted with turbine engines, our model now come with an option of which engine nacelles to fit.

-Our 3D printed version of this legacy aircraft requires a print bed size of 200mm/200mm/250mm.
-If you are interested in our Mallard but need it sectioned for a smaller print area please get in touch at email@example.com.
+Our 3D printed version of this legacy aircraft has a recommended print bed size of 200mm/200mm/250mm but includes additional files for 200mm/200mm/200mm printers.

 We have flown the Grumman Mallard from grass but have not done any water trials.
 This is why we are selling the aircraft at a low price for now.
 Post your builds and maiden flights on instagram with the tag #rc3dprint.